Scratchcard: Break opens

 Break Opens, also known as breakopens, break open cards, strip tickets, pull-tabs, nevada tickets or in some Bingo Halls as "pickles" are lottery or bingo cards on which there are concealed letters, numbers, or symbols that have been predetermined as winners.
 The cards are often made of cardboard and contain perforated cover window tabs, behind which the combinations are printed.
 The purchaser must "break open" the card, or pull up the pull-tabs, to see the information printed within, and then must confirm with winning combinations printed on the back of the card, various cards may have come from the printer highlighted as winning under the tabs.
 The winning combination will be highlighted, making the identification of winning tickets easier.

 Online gambling scratchcards

-By around 2010 online versions of virtual "scratchcard" (not physical cards) gambling games which utilized Macromedia Flash and Java to simulate scratching a card on a computer were available.
+By around 2010 online versions of virtual "scratchcard" (not real cards) gambling games which utilized Macromedia Flash and Java to simulate scratching a card on a computer were available.
 Virtual cards could be bought, and prizes collected, over an Internet connection.